DPI is an USB to 3V3 TTL serial interface designed to get the access to the Acme boards debug port.

-DPI is based on the popular FTDI FT232 chip.
-The relative driver is almost ever already installed on any PC either Window or Linux.
-If not get it from http://www.ftdichip.com.
+DPI is based on the popular FTDI FT232 chip and its driver are often already installed on any operating system.

 It doesn't need to be installed, just download and run it.